graingert/django_atomic_celery/README.rst

 ----------------------

 This library uses `django-atomic-signals`_.
 Unfortunately this is not a great way of achieving "don't run this code until the transaction commits" any more.
-There is plenty of extra description on `django-atomic-signals' README
-<django-atomic-signals>`_, and also on the similar library `django-transaction-signals`_, by Django core developer
+There is plenty of extra description on the `django-atomic-signals`_ README, and also on the similar library `django-transaction-signals`_, by Django core developer
 Aymeric.

 .. _django-atomic-signals: https://github.com/adamchainz/django_atomic_signals